OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/premake.md

 This adds a new project called `new-project` to your premake file when you compile now the dll with the name ``new-project` will be build on Windows on Linux it will be a `.so` file.

-## Advanced Premake: Adding functions to make our live easier
+## Advanced Premake5: Adding functions to make our live easier

 The code example above is great but its quite a lot of work.
 This is something you can change.
-Since Premake is using Lua you can just write functions to bundle your code together.
+Since Premake5 is using Lua you can just write functions to bundle your code together.
 For example lets say we want a base for all our projects:

 ```lua
 function base(name)